amartinrmit/pypadf/README.md

 ### Getting Started

 For demonstration of the package, see instructions in the `demo` directory.
+This code has been run on Windows, Mac and Linux systems.
+We have not identified minimum OS requirements - if you can install the dependent python packages, it should work to our knowledge.